Save the Best for Last: Music videos

 There were two versions of the music video produced to promote the single.
-The original version of the music video, which primarily aired on MTV, was directed by Ralph Ziman.
-It begins with Williams walking around in a winter landscape for the first few seconds, then intercuts between black-and-white footage of Williams singing in front of a dark curtain, an orchestra playing along to the blue-tinted footage as it is being projected on a screen, and Williams singing in a living room with candles, a fireplace and a sofa.
-A "Behind the scenes" cut was also later made of the video, which primarily aired on VH1, predominantly zooming on the orchestra scenes and the blue-tinted footage of Williams as well as showcasing footage from the making of the video.
+The original version of the music video, which primarily aired on MTV, was directed by Kevin Bray and South African Ralph Ziman in two separate scenes (holiday and B&W), and features Williams singing in a winter setting, intercut with closeups projected onto a screen in front of an orchestra.
+It begins with Williams walking around in a winter landscape for the first few seconds, then intercuts between black-and-white footage of partially-nude Williams singing in front of a dark curtain, an orchestra (with composer) playing along to the blue-tinted footage as it is being projected on a screen, and Williams singing in a living room with candles, a fireplace and a sofa.
+A "behind-the-scenes" cut was also later made of the video, which primarily aired on VH1, predominantly zooming on the orchestra scenes and the blue-tinted footage of Williams as well as showcasing footage from the making of the video.
+Drew Magary said the video cemented Williams as one of the most attractive women of the 1990s.
+At the 1992 MTV Video Music Awards, the video was nominated for Best Female Video.